How to Install Matomo with Nginx on Ubuntu

 • Access Restriction:

-• PHP File Access: The location ~* ^.+\.php$ block restricts access to all other PHP files, enhancing security by preventing unauthorized script execution.
+• PHP File Access: By using the location ~* ^.+\.php$ block, access to all other PHP files is restricted, which enhances security by preventing unauthorized script execution.

-• .htaccess Access: The location ~ /\.ht block restricts access to .htaccess files, an important security measure.
+• .htaccess Access: Additionally, the location ~ /\.ht block restricts access to .htaccess files, which is an important security measure.

 • Text File Display: The location ~/(.*\.md|LEGALNOTICE|LICENSE) block ensures that markdown and legal text files are displayed correctly in the browser.